PERK: Long-Context Reasoning as Test-Time Learning

-We first show \perk{}'s training scalability compared to prior test-time learning method \prevmethod{} \cite{chen2023reckoning} by measuring each method's peak training memory across different context lengths.
-We then evaluate \perk{}'s training efficiency on long contexts by measuring its inference memory cost and run-time, compared to in-context reasoning with finetuned models.
+We evaluate \perk{}'s efficiency on long contexts by measuring its inference memory cost and run-time, compared to in-context reasoning with finetuned models (FT-ICR).

-\paragraph{Setup} We complete all runs on a single Nvidia H100 GPU with 93 GB of VRAM.
-We perform four gradient update steps for the test-time and inner loop adaptations.
-For training, we have four truncation levels: truncate 0 (basically gradient unrolling without truncation), 1, 2, and 3 steps.
-For inference, both methods generate 64 tokens using greedy decoding with Huggingface's text generation pipeline.
+\paragraph{Setup} We complete all runs on a single Nvidia H100 GPU with 93 GB of VRAM and with Huggingface's Transformers library version 4.51.3.
+We perform four gradient update steps for the test-time inner loop adaptations for \perk.
+At inference time, all methods generate 64 tokens through greedy decoding using Huggingface's text generation pipeline.
 We measure runtime complexity in seconds (wall-clock time) and memory complexity in gigabytes.
 Both methods undergo 10 hardware warm-up iterations.

-As explained in Section~\ref{sec:method}, \perk{} splits long sequences into batches of shorter sequences.
-Here, each batch has an effective context length defined as 128 tokens.
+As explained in Section~\ref{sec:method}, \perk{} splits long sequences into batches of shorter segments.
+In this experiment, each batch has segments with an effective context length of 128 tokens.
 Since \perk{} performs gradient-based encoding over these batches, we can apply gradient accumulation to trade runtime for reduced memory consumption.
-We thus analyze \perk{} across varying gradient accumulation steps, ranging from 2 to 16.
-Note that for the minimum context length of 1024 tokens, which yields a batch of 8 sequences, gradient accumulation with 16 steps is infeasible as it exceeds the batch size.
+We thus analyze \perk{}'s efficiency across varying gradient accumulation steps, ranging from 2 to 16.

-\paragraph{PERK scales more efficiently in memory and runtime on extremely long contexts.} Figure \ref{fig:complexity_analysis}a shows that, as the training context length grows from 1K to 8K tokens, \prevmethod{} quickly runs into Out-Of-Memory (OOM) errors at 2K, while \perk{} with increasing truncation steps continues to fit the maximum GPU memory.
-We successfully validate \perk{}'s stronger scalability on long contexts.